 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

-If you’re wondering, “Is Tommy Bahama cologne any good?”
+There are plenty of reasons why that is the case, so if you’re wondering, “Is Tommy Bahama cologne any good?”
 You’re about to get your answer.
 Here’s what you need to know about this long-time fave.

 Who Makes It?

 Tommy Bahama originated as a casual men’s wear line in 1993.
-In 2003, the brand was purchased by Oxford Industries.
-More than 30-years later, the brand continues to grow with clothing, accessories, and of course, colognes.
+In 2003, the brand was purchased by Oxford Industries and their fragrances are produced by Parlux Ltd.

 - 3.4 oz eau de cologne